Click OK to log in and restart your reservation.

 You cannot travel with a carry-on pet when traveling to / from Hawaii.

-You can travel with your pet to Hawaii as checked baggage if you:
+You can travel with your pet to Hawaii as a checked pet if you:

 *No pets are accepted on departures out of Honolulu prior to 8 a.m.
 HT between March 5 and November 1.